-This Paper Plate Easter Basket is the second craft that we have done from our February box of crafty goodies that we had sent to us for being part of the Bostik Blogger team.
-The first was a Easter headband, and this idea has been in my head for a while.
-The original idea was for a pretend hand bag.
-Inspired by the contents of our February craft box, it was easy to make a few adjustments and turn the idea into a Paper Plate Easter Basket.
+The idea had been in my head for a while.
+Originally I had planned to use paper plates to make a pretend hand bag.
+However, inspired by the contents of our February craft box, it was easy to make a few adjustments and turn the idea into a Paper Plate Easter Basket.

 Children of all ages can enjoy and get involved with this really simple cute craft project, with very little need for parental intervention.
 However it’s perfectly acceptable to get involved as an adult as it’s lots of fun.
 Perfect for the upcoming Easter holidays.